AdolfoNava/A-Star-pathfinding-system/README.md

 # A-Star-pathfinding-system
-This is a algorithmn demonstration of the A* grid system implemented in Unity 2021
+This is a algorithmn demonstration of the A* grid system implemented in Unity 2021 and there is a comparison with the Built in Unity Navmesh System
-## Things that I have done so far
+## Instructions of the Unity Demo

-- Worked through an understanding of the A* algorithmn system and attempted it in Unity 3d scene space.
+There are two versions of the A* system in my project however v2 is only one that works properly in scene
-- Wrote comments within the system I made marked each attempt in the A* system by Versions within the scripts
-- Made a new Version of the A* pathfinding with corrections made to function properly as intended now.

-## Things that need to work on

-- Create an Navmesh system for environments extremely similar to the scenes in the project already.
-- Compare to two types of pathfinding in Unity for performance testing on any given system
+There is the now standard pathfinding system Navmesh that I compared it to where it's the same scene except with the navmesh system instead

+### To run A* pathfinding scene
+The grid script is in the A* gameobject on the scene where it will display the grid in both the game and scene display you can just manipulate it freely.

+Clicking on the game screen on the scene will move the player object to anywhere on the plane which in turn shows the new path on screen on update

+WARNING THE APP WITH A LARGE NODE COUNT WILL TAKE A TOLL ON THE SYSTEM atm

+probably be better with ecs grid implementation once I learn that

+### To run Navmesh scene
+on NavMeshDemo scene simply press the spacebar in the keyboard to initiate travel to the target destination in the scene it's cube (5)

 ## Resources
 A* introduction - http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html